29 Aug How To Survive A Long-Haul Flight

 Even though they put stickers on your suitcase it can get lost.
 Once I took the wrong bag and that person took mine because it was the same type of bag.
 Luckily I marked it with my phone number so he contacted me right away before I went home with the wrong bag.

-After traveling with a huge backpack with lots of camera stuff I have learned that a heavy backpack is not a good idea as a hand luggage.
+After travelling with a huge backpack with lots of camera stuff I have learned that a heavy backpack is not a good idea as a hand luggage.
 Why? because if you have many stopovers you need to carry it on your back, many airports don’t have a trolley for hand luggage and also not many places to sit.
 On another hand, all airports are suitcase friendly.
 Instead of using a backpack it is better to use a small suitcase as hand luggage.

 Bring an extra small purse within the hand luggage

-You might not use all the stuff you have in the hand luggage, like camera lenses etc. I pack my most important stuff in a smaller purse like headphones, travel pillow, lip balm, sleep mask and ear plugs.
+You might not use all the stuff you have in the hand luggage, like camera lenses etc. I pack my most important stuff in a smaller purse like headphones, travel pillow, lip balm, sleep mask and earplugs.
 This makes it easier where you don’t have to open the head lockers all the time.

 Short layover after a long-haul flight?